Starbucks Bulletproof Coffee

 Choose this option for an occasional treat.
 Why occasional?
 See the syrup warning below.

-This way you get a delicious iced coffee that will only use up 1 gram of your carb budget.
+This way, you get a delicious iced coffee using only 1 gram of your carb budget.

 The Bad News About Sugar-free Syrups

-Artificial sweeteners, with the exception of sweeteners like xylitol and stevia, have some nasty effects on your body, and all sweeteners stimulate appetite which is something you need to avoid if you’re trying to lose weight by following a keto diet.
+Artificial sweeteners, except for sweeteners like xylitol and stevia, have some nasty effects on your body, and all sweeteners stimulate appetite, which you need to avoid if you’re trying to lose weight by following a keto diet.

-Artificial sweeteners like sucralose, which is the sweetener in Starbucks syrups, are big business so you don’t hear too much negative press about them, but it doesn’t take much digging around to find out how detrimental they can be.
+Artificial sweeteners like sucralose, the sweetener in Starbucks syrups, are big business, so you don’t hear too much negative press about them.
+Still, it doesn’t take much digging to discover how detrimental they can be.

 Take a 2018 study published in the journal Cell Metabolism, for example.
 Researchers found that consuming artificial sweeteners led to an increased appetite because of a system in our brains that calibrates the sweetness of food and its energy content.